DNA polymerase I: General structure

 Pol I mainly functions in the repair of damaged DNA.
 Structurally, Pol I is a member of the alpha/beta protein superfamily, which encompasses proteins in which α-helices and β-strands occur in irregular sequences.
 E. coli DNA Pol I consists of multiple domains with three distinct enzymatic activities.
 Three domains, often referred to as thumb, finger and palm domain work together to sustain DNA polymerase activity.
 A fourth domain next to the palm domain contains an exonuclease active site that removes incorrectly incorporated nucleotides in a 3' to 5' direction in a process known as proofreading.
 A fifth domain contains another exonuclease active site that removes DNA or RNA in a 5' to 3' direction and is essential for RNA primer removal during DNA replication or DNA during DNA repair processes.

-E. coli bacteria produces 5 different DNA polymerases: DNA Pol I, DNA Pol II, DNA Pol III, DNA Pol IV, and DNA Pol V. Eukaryotic cells contain 5 different DNA polymerases: α, β, γ, δ, and ε.
-Eukaryotic DNA polymerase β is most similar to E. coli DNA Pol I because its main function is associated with DNA repair, rather than replication.
-DNA polymerase β is mainly used in base-excision repair and nucleotide-excision repair.
-A total of 15 human DNA polymerases have been identified.
+E. coli bacteria produces 5 different DNA polymerases: DNA Pol I, DNA Pol II, DNA Pol III, DNA Pol IV, and DNA Pol V.